-the Dead Sea Transform Fault.
+Teleseismic shear-wave splitting along the Red Sea and across Saudi Arabia reveals that the stations in the Gulf of Aqabah display fast orientations that are aligned parallel to the Dead Sea Transform Fault.
 However, our observations across Saudi Arabia show a consistent pattern of north-south oriented fast directions with delay times averaging about 1.4 s.
 While fossilized anisotropy related to the Proterozoic assembly of the Arabian Shield may contribute to our observations, we feel that the anisotropic signature is best explained by a combination of plate-motion and density driven flow in the asthenosphere.
-Shear caused by the absolute plate motion, which is directed approximately 40° east of north at about 22 mm/year, may affect the alignment of mantle minerals.
-Combining the northeast oriented flow associated with absolute plate motion with the northwest oriented flow associated with the mantle plume beneath Afar generates a north-south oriented resultant that matches our splitting observations.
+Shear caused by the absolute plate motion, which is directed approximately 40° east of north at about 22 mm/yr, may affect the alignment of mantle minerals.
+Combining the north-east oriented flow associated with absolute plate motion with the northwest oriented flow associated with absolute plate motion with the northwest oriented flow associated with the mantle plume beneath Afar generates a north-south oriented resultant that matches our splitting observations.

-Acknowledgments The authors would like to express their thanks and gratitude to KACST (Project AR-23-40) and DSFP for funding this work.
+ACKNOWLEDGMENTS.
+The authors would like to express their thanks and gratitude to KACST (Project AR-23-40) and DSFP for funding this work.
 We would like also to extend our sincerest thanks to Drs.
 S. Hansen, A. Rodgers, A. Nyblade, H. Tkalcic and Y. Park for their valuable support.